-Charity type \checkmark Income groupings \checkmark OSCR Scottish Charity Regulator Scottish charities \checkmark All \checkmark Scottish Charity Regulator
+Charity type \sim Income groupings \checkmark OSCR Scottish Charity Regulator Scottish charities \sim All \sim Scottish Charity Regulator

 The Scottish Charity Register lists the types of activities undertaken by charities.
 Charities can deliver activities themselves or fund others to do so.
 A charity can also report that it undertakes more than one type of activity.
 Activities include the delivery of services.